Rigidity of Teichmuller Space: Maps into the Model Space

 \subsection{Harmonic maps into NPC spaces}

+In this subsection, we recall some basic facts regarding harmonic maps into general NPC spaces.
+The standard references are \cite{gromov-schoen}, \cite{korevaar-schoen1} and \cite{korevaar-schoen2}.
+Additionally, \cite{daskal-meseDM} discusses harmonic map theory in a setting most relevant of this paper.

-We first recall some preliminary facts regarding harmonic maps into NPC spaces and some related concepts.
-Let $\Omega$ be a $n$-dimensional Lipschitz Riemannian domain with metric $g$ and $(Y,d)$ an NPC space.
-For a finite energy map $u: \Omega \rightarrow (Y,d)$, let $|\nabla u|^2$ denote the energy density as defined in \cite{korevaar-schoen1} (1.10v).
-A map $u$ is said to be \emph{harmonic} if it is energy minimizing amongst all finite energy maps with the same boundary value on every bounded Lipschitz subdomain $\Omega' \subset \Omega$ (cf. \cite{korevaar-schoen1}).
-A harmonic map is locally Lipschitz by \cite{korevaar-schoen1} Theorem 2.4.6.
+Let $(\Omega, g)$ be an $n$-dimensional Riemannian domain and let $(Y,d)$ an NPC space.
+For a finite energy map $u: (\Omega,g) \rightarrow (Y,d)$, let $|\nabla u|^2$ denote the energy density as defined in \cite{korevaar-schoen1} (1.10v).
+A map $u$ is said to be \emph{harmonic} if it is energy minimizing amongst all finite energy maps with the same boundary conditions on every bounded Lipschitz subdomain $\Omega' \subset \Omega$ (cf. \cite{korevaar-schoen1}).
+We record the following important result. \begin{theorem}[{\bf Lipschitz continuity: \cite{gromov-schoen}, \cite{korevaar-schoen1}, \cite{serbinowski}}] A harmonic map $u: (\Omega,g) \rightarrow (Y,d)$ into an NPC space is locally Lipschitz continuous with the local Lipschitz constant depending on the geometry of $ (\Omega,g) $, the total energy of $u$ and the distance to the boundary.
+If the boundary of $\Omega$ is smooth and the boundary data are $C^{\alpha}$ $(0<\alpha<1)$, the map $u$ extends up to the boundary with the $C^{\alpha}$ norm depending on the boundary data and on the total energy. \end{theorem}